bennycheung/bennycheung.github.io/_posts/2024-11-10-seeing-logic-with-existential-graphs.md

 ![Expressing "A Cat Is on a Mat"]({{ site.baseurl }}images/seeing-logic-with-existential-graphs/EG_How_to_say_cat_is_on_a_mat.png)

 *Figure.
-Various methods developed over time to express the simple statement, “A cat is on a mat,” in formal logic.
+Various methods developed over time to express the simple statement, “A cat is on a mat,” in formal logicjjkk.
 This shows representations from Gottlob Frege (1879), Charles Sanders Peirce (1885), Giuseppe Peano (1895), Peirce’s Existential Graph (1897), Conceptual Graphs (1976), and the CLIP dialect of Common Logic.*

-By adopting standardized visual languages, we enable clearer communication and collaboration across disciplines, much like how musical notation allows musicians to play the same piece despite different backgrounds.

 ## The Role of AI in Advancing Visual Logic